unibo-spe/spe-slides/content/08-advanced-git/_index.md

 `git submodule deinit -f -- sub/module/path`

-2. Cleanup the submodule worktree (otherwise, it will be impossible to re-add the module in future, as the repository will appear corrupted)
+2. Cleanup the submodule worktree (otherwise, it will be impossible to re-add the module in the future, as the repository will appear corrupted)

 `rm -rf .git/modules/sub/module/path`